 Lead researcher Lucja Bieleninik, based at the Grieg Academy Music Therapy Research Centre in Norway, also drew attention to the need for the presence of a therapist at this early stage, commenting, “Since preterm infants are neurologically immature, inappropriate sensory stimulation can actually do them harm.”

 Other reports have pointed to a trend of babies being able to leave intensive care sooner if they are exposed to music therapy.
-Although the latest review of the 14 trials discovered that the infants given music therapy were leaving hospital on average three days sooner than other babies, the researchers found that this was not a statistically significant difference.
+Although the latest review of the 14 trials discovered that the infants’ given music therapy was leaving the hospital on average three days sooner than other babies, the researchers found that this was not a statistically significant difference.